garfix/nli-go/doc/manual/processing.md

 ### Surface Representation

 Finally the words are concatenated by spaces, except for comma's and periods.
 And the first letter is capitalized.

+### Store Dialog Context

+The dialog context is persisted in a JSON file.